WIT-IEEE-MATE-ROV/auv/README.md

 between those different programs.
 This is useful in our case because we can standardize how those independent programs talk to each other, and then swap them in and out according to our needs.
 This allows for complex systems to be quickly developed without developers getting in each other's way, and it also allows us to build up a complex codebase with pieces that can be easily swapped in and out as they are needed.
+This individual programs are called ROS nodes.
+In the case of this repository, we've categorized the nodes into 'core' and 'plugin' nodes.

-To allow this to happen, we use launch files to launch a combination of core and plugin ros nodes.
+To allow this to happen, we use launch files to start a combination of core and plugin ros nodes.
+Launch files are files that tell ROS about a large number of nodes that you'd like to launch at one time.
 This allows for a complex setup to be put together once, and then used repeatedly without too much of a hassle (you can use the roslaunch command to run a launch file, so now running a complex system of 10+ nodes is a single command).

+To pass information from program to program, we use messages and topics.
+A message is a way to describe to ROS an object that we want to be able to pass from program to program.
+Examples of ours can be found in the `msg` directory.
+Topics are part of a ['publisher-subscriber model'](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern): nodes can publish information to a topic, which makes it available to other nodes that are subscribed to a topic.
+A topic has a name so that we can tell them apart, and has a message type so that everyone dealing with it knows what sort of data to expect.

+With this system, we can have a bunch of interchangeable nodes that can be chained together to create systems that do some really complex things, but are quick to assemble, understand, develop, and debug.
+For more reading on ROS, check out the [introduction](https://wiki.ros.org/ROS/Introduction) on the ros wiki, or for more reading, the [concepts](https://wiki.ros.org/ROS/Concepts) page.
+ROS is well documented on the ROS wiki, and has a large community answering questions found on [ROS Answers](https://answers.ros.org/questions/).

 ## Core and Plugins
 The code run here falls into two categories: core code, and plugin code.
 Some things will be universal: we're going to